dhappy/argus/README.md

 * `screen -r` # after many hours have passed and see how much data has been integrated into the graph.
 * `rake export:awards` # after everything is loaded

+## Console

+Neo4j has a database console you can access by running `rake neo4j:start` and visiting `http://localhost:7474`.

 ## Rake

 Assumes that a dump of [the Internet Speculative Fiction Database](http://www.isfdb.org/wiki/index.php/ISFDB_Downloads) is loaded into MySql in the `isfdb` database.